bddvlpr/untis-ics-sync/README.md

 }
 ```

 Secondly, enable the service.
-Please **DO NOT** use a writeText derivative as this will add your credentials to the Nix store.
+Please **DO NOT** use a writeText derivation as this will add your credentials to the Nix store.
 Use agenix or nix-sops.
 A local Redis service will automatically be started.
 ```nix
 {
   inputs,